 WALES are on a crusade which could take them all the way to the World Cup final after an almost unbelievable turnaround in fortunes.

 And that crusade is a rugby and a moral one which has parachuted them into only their second World Cup semi-final, their first since the inaugural tournament in 1987.
-And it could now land them in the final itself.
+And it could now land them in

 They dismissed the Irish challenge with a brilliant display of attacking rugby which has had even the hard nosed New Zealand public and pundits purring in appreciation.